ElNaga/Propeller/README.md

 ## Description

 Hello Propeller Reviewer.
 This is the solution developed as part of my take-home assignment for Propeller.
-This project showcases my skills in building GQL API using NestJs, and also Makeing RESTful APIs using Node/Express in JS, implementing both GraphQL and RESTful services.
+This project showcases my skills in building GQL API using NestJs, and also Makeing RESTful APIs using Node/Express in JS, implementing both GraphQL and RESTful services, connected through a Proxy Server.

 Features